viktorsapozhok/getting-started-tutorials/README.md

-# Initial User Setup with Ubuntu 20.04
+# Getting Started Tutorials

-This tutorial provides a short guide on how to manually configure a new user workplace and install basic development tools on Ubuntu 20.04 LTS.
+This repository contains tutorials mainly on how to configure and getting started with various (Python + R) development tools on Ubuntu 20.04 LTS.

-## Tutorial

-To build the tutorial, install the requirements and build the docs:
+To build the tutorials, install the requirements and build the docs:

 ```
 $ cd docs